 Remember that your hair has to tie your whole outfit together not compete with it.
 If your dress has a lot of detail from the waist up you might want to give your hair a slight lift.
 A dress that is elegant and simple deserves a style elegant and simple.

 Look at factors such as an open back or even if you will be wearing a veil.
-Gowns tend to come together nicely if you wear your hair down, however be careful of the jewellery you add to the ensemble which can make or break it.
+Gowns tend to come together nicely if you wear your hair down, however, be careful of the jewelry you add to the ensemble which can make or break it.

 2. Weather Condition

-Consider time of year you’re getting married when choosing whether or not to put it up.
-For a wedding planned for the dry season, it’s probably a good idea to go with an up do.
+Consider the time of year you’re getting married when choosing whether or not to put it up.
+For a wedding planned for the dry season, it’s probably a good idea to go with an updo.
 It will stay and you won’t have to worry about it.

 The one thing that many women tend to forget to take into consideration is the climate or environment you’ll be getting married in.
 Tropical, hot or humid – try to think comfortable, you don’t want to be sweating your way down the aisle.